fabgilson/personal.io/content/research.md

 ## Model-Driven for Agile Software Development (MDE4ASD)

 This project is about bringing more modelling practices into agile software development.
 We look into generating models from textual documents (_e.g.,_ user stories) for further analysis, or extracting information from discussions on messaging apps.
 Here's a list of the publications in that area.
+You can find some resources on our [gitlab repository](https://gitlab.com/mde4asd/).

+- Josephs A., Gilson F. and Galster M. (2022) Towards Automatic Classification of Design Decisions from Developer Conversations. _In 2022 IEEE 19th International Conference on Software Architecture Companion (ICSA-C)_ IEEE.
+[DOI](http://dx.doi.org/10.1109/icsa-c54293.2022.00009)

 - Gilson F., Annand S. and Steel J. (2020).
 Recording software design decisions on the fly.
 In _Joint Proceedings of SEED & NLPaSE co-located with 27th Asia Pacific Software Engineering Conference_, (pp.) 53-66), CEUR 2799 [LINK](http://ceur-ws.org/Vol-2799/Paper7_NLPaSE.pdf)